Applications are now open until Sunday 23 Aug 2020!

 Grants from $500 to $10,000 are available to individuals and organisations.
 The Program is designed to resource CANA members to run high impact, low cost organising projects.
 We seek applications for grants of $500 to $5,000, although in exceptional cases, CANA’s Small Grant Program Committee may grant up to $10,000.

 Eligibility for funding

 We prioritise applicants which are smaller local organisations and individuals (including local affiliates, branches or action groups associated with larger organisations) over larger organisations with numerous staff.
-Larger organisations with a project that supports local action groups that address a critical gap in national strategy will be considered.
+Organisations with greater than $2 million organisational income are excluded.

-The project has to educate and organise new and diverse voices to advocate for a rapid transformation to net zero emissions using the below understanding of climate justice.
+The project has to educate and organise new and/or diverse voices to advocate for a rapid transformation to net zero emissions using the below understanding of climate justice.

 Priority will be given to projects that, either:

 - Build new relationships in communities most impacted by the climate crisis, empowering them to transition, adapt and create solutions that work for them

 - Activate new allies as advocates

 - Assist a particular community to understand the urgency of the climate crisis and gain their commitment to leading an organising project

 - Help build the skills and capacity of a community or leadership team to deliver outcomes